DhanviDesai/PIB_Scraping/README.md

 aligning.py is used for aligning the two parallel files.
 This is to be run after tokenization.
 It also creates a csv file of all the matched and almost matched sentences.

 The code only scraps Hindi and English parallel documents.
 The code scraps and generates a parallel lookup csv file in the current directory.

+## To run only aligner

+To run : python aligning.py

+Specify the base_path (root folder) of the downloaded scraped and tokenized files.
+Program then aligns the two parallel files and writes the most and almost_matched sentences in their respective files .
+These are the sentences that have more then 4 words.
+By testing, it was noticed that it is more feasible to discard sentences only after aligning.
+There will be sentences that have more than 4 words in English but its Hindi counterpart might not be so and hence we miss a sentence that can be perfectly matched.
+The code also generates csv files of Total-Match and Total-Almost-Match.
+These files also consist of only those sentences that have more than 4 words in either English or in Hindi.